 Unfortunately, the basic rules do not apply to all inheritances.

-The most common example would be those receiving a traditional IRA or a 401(k) inheritance.
+The most common example would be beneficiaries receiving a traditional IRA or a 401(k) inheritance.
 These retirement accounts contain untaxed funds.
-The recipient of the account will then be responsible for paying the tax on the income.
+The recipient of the account will then be responsible for paying tax on the income.

-An IRA or 401(k) beneficiary may see a temporary one time jump in their Adjusted Gross Income (AGI).
-This can mean higher student loan payments.
+An IRA or 401(k) beneficiary may see a temporary one-time jump in their AGI.
+This can result in higher student loan payments.
 Here again, a good accountant or tax preparer can provide exact numbers and options for dealing with the tax spike.

-The good news is that a recent tax return isn’t the only way to certify income.
-Borrowers who have a tax return that doesn’t accurately reflect the money they are earning can submit alternative documentation of income.
-Typically, this alternative documentation takes the form of providing a couple of recent paystubs.
-The process isn’t always as simple as pulling a recent tax return, so a phone call to your servicer can help avoid any potential issues.
+Fortunately, a recent tax return isn’t the only way to verify your income.
+Borrowers with a tax return that doesn’t accurately reflect their earnings can submit alternative documentation of income.
+Typically, this alternative documentation takes the form of recent paystubs.
+However, the process isn’t always simple, so a phone call to your servicer can help avoid any potential issues.
+These tactics can be used to “skip” a high-income year from student loan calculations.

 Bottom Line

-The system for calculating a borrower’s ability to make student loans is fairly simple.
-It all comes down to the AGI on your most recent tax return.
-In Daphne’s case, this is a major benefit because it means an inheritance likely won’t increase her student loan payment.
+The formula for calculating a borrower’s ability to make student loan payments is fairly straightforward.
+It mostly depends on the AGI from your most recent tax return.
+In Daphne’s case, this is a major benefit because it means an inheritance probably won’t increase her monthly payments.

 In most cases, the recipient of a gift or inheritance gets the money free and clear.
-However, the gift giver may need to worry about some tax consequences.
+However, the gift giver might need to think about possible tax consequences.

 I really hope you can direct me with my inheritance question.